PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: User Study: Evaluating PrivacyMotiv's Impacts through Privacy UX Review

 \subsubsection{Experimental Conditions}

-\paragraph{\textbf{Baseline: Self-Proposed Approach}} As structured "privacy reviews" are not yet standard practice in many UX design workflows (as supported by our findings in Section~\ref{subsubsec:privacy_review}), we established a realistic baseline condition.
+\paragraph{\textbf{Baseline: Self-Proposed Approach}} As structured privacy reviews are not yet standard practice in UX design (supported by~\autoref{sec:context_results}), we established a realistic baseline condition.
 Participants were asked to conduct the privacy review using any approach that felt natural to their professional experience.
-This included applying design principles, considering user needs, or drawing from general work experience (specific approaches are detailed in Section~\ref{subsubsec:review_approaches}).
+This included applying design principles, considering user needs, or drawing from general work experience (specific approaches:~\autoref{subsec:usage_pattern}).
 This flexible approach allows us to capture the diversity of privacy-related reasoning currently found in industry practice.

-\paragraph{\textbf{Intervention: PrivacyMotiv}} In the intervention condition, participants used our LLM-powered tool, \textit{PrivacyMotiv}, to conduct their review.
+\paragraph{\textbf{Experimental: PrivacyMotiv}} In the experimental condition, participants used \textit{PrivacyMotiv} to conduct their review.
 The tool provided materials designed to foster perspective-taking and empathy, including speculative user personas, journey narratives illustrating potential feature misuse, and analyses of potential privacy harms.
-These materials were generated with an LLM pipeline (see Section~\ref{subsec:story} for the detailed generation process) and were intentionally not manually edited.
-This allowed us to authentically test the LLM's generation capabilities within the study's context.
+These materials were generated with an LLM pipeline (see Section~\ref{subsec:story} for generation details) and were intentionally not manually edited.
+This allowed us to test the LLM's generation capabilities within the study's context.